In the province of Punjab, special laws have been enacted for children, including:

 Punjab Reproductive, Maternal, Neo-Natal and Child Health Authority Act, 2014

-The Punjab Reproductive, Maternal, Neo-Natal and Child Health Authority Act, 2014 is a law in the Pakistani province of Punjab that aims to improve maternal and child health and reduce maternal and neonatal mortality and morbidity in the province by establishing the Punjab Reproductive, Maternal, Neo-Natal and Child Health Authority (PRMNCHA).
-The main objective of the Act is to improve maternal, neo-natal and child health, family planning and reproductive health services in the province.
-The Act provides for the establishment of the PRMNCHA as an autonomous body with the mandate to coordinate and oversee the provision of reproductive, maternal, neo-natal, and child health services in the province.
-It also provides for the appointment of a board of directors to govern the PRMNCHA and for the formation of district and tehsil-level committees to ensure the provision of health services at the grassroots level.
-The Act also establishes a fund to support the activities of the PRMNCHA and to finance the provision of health services.
+The Punjab Reproductive, Maternal, Neo-Natal and Child Health Authority Act, 2014 aims to improve maternal and child health and reduce maternal and neonatal mortality and morbidity in the province by establishing the Punjab Reproductive, Maternal, Neo-Natal and Child Health Authority (PRMNCHA).
+The main objective of the Act is to improve maternal, neo-natal and child health, family planning and reproductive health services in the province through establishing guidelines, standards, and protocols to improve the quality of care provided in the province.

 Punjab Prohibition of Child Labour at Brick Kilns Act, 2016

-The Punjab Prohibition of Child Labour at Brick Kilns Act, 2016 is a law in the Pakistani province of Punjab that aims to prohibit the employment of children under the age of 14 years in brick kilns.
+The Punjab Prohibition of Child Labour at Brick Kilns Act, 2016 aims to prohibit the employment of children under the age of 14 years in brick kilns.
 The Act makes it illegal for any person to employ or permit the employment of a child at a brick kiln, or to cause or permit a child to work in any capacity at a brick kiln.
 The Act also provides for the inspection of brick kilns to ensure compliance with the law and for the prosecution of employers who violate the Act.
 The Act also provides for the rehabilitation of children who are found to have been employed in contravention of the Act, including their education and vocational training.
 The Act was passed to protect the rights of children and to ensure that they are not forced to work in hazardous conditions at brick kilns and to provide them with access to education and other rights.

 Punjab Restriction on Employment Children Act, 2016